 What Does a Makeup Foundation Do?

-- Help to even out the skin tone;
+- Even out the skin tone.

-- Help to cover inconsistencies in the skin’s pigment;
+- Cover inconsistencies in the skin’s pigment.

-- Last a reasonable length of time without creasing, rubbing off or moving easily.
+- Last a reasonable length of time without creasing, rubbing off, or moving easily.

 Types of Makeup Foundation Formulations

-- Finish – Products are available with everything from a matte finish to various levels of sheen.
+- Finish – products are available with everything from a matte finish to various levels of sheen.
 To matte down a foundation, use face powder, which also sets the foundation.
-Some finishes relate to the formulation, for instance an oil-free product is more likely to be matte.
+Some finishes relate to the formulation – for instance, an oil-free product is more likely to be matte.

-- Coverage – All levels of cover are available, from sheer to full.
+- Coverage – all levels of cover are available, from sheer to full.

 Loose Mineral Foundation

-- Formulation – A finely-milled loose powder that comes in a sifter pot.
+- Formulation – a finely-milled loose powder that comes in a sifter pot.
 It consists of just a few mineral ingredients and usually has no fragrance or preservative.